Doing maths at the blackboard

 Including regulations about assessments, your conduct during assessments and access arrangements

 Enrolment gives you the right to attend the classes and receive tuition or supervision for the courses for which you have registered.
 If you are not registered for a course you may not attend classes, submit work or access facilities for that course.
-Enrolment also grants access to relevant College facilities, subject to any particular arrangements as approved for visiting students and to other provisions outlined in these Regulations.
+Enrolment also grants access to relevant University facilities, subject to any particular arrangements as approved for visiting students and to other provisions outlined in these Regulations.

 Previous Academic Regulations